AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-17-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 If the company wanted to keep me on, they would have asked me to work in an area where they needed more engineers or explored the possibility of working reduced hours/pay.
 I have on multiple occasions shown that I can pick up new technologies relatively fast, so it would have been low risk.

-I had written a lot of the backend code as well as a few utilities for developer productivity.
-Infact, as far as the github vanity metrics for, I was far ahead of most most people.
+I had written a lot of the backend code as well as some utilities for developer productivity.
+Infact, as far as the github vanity metrics go, I was far ahead of everyone.

-I also had a lot of historical context about some engineering decisions in the Product and Engineering team, so I could have easily continued to provide value.
+I also had a lot of historical context about some engineering decisions in the Product and Engineering team

+given all this, I could have easily continued to provide value.

 > It was the easiest way to silence what I think they saw as disruptive dissent

 Like other startups I have been a part of, I joined this one early in the company's life before the founders built the leadership team.
 From the beginning, I openly raised things I disagreed with or thought could be better.

 I feel that as new people joined the company, they became increasingly uncomfortable with my standing up for my principles.
-My discussions in internal forums might have threatened leadership, as they probably felt called out.
-It's possible that disagreeing with mandatory in-office days, [change in team names](./team-name) and advocating for pay transparency/equity etc. is what put the final nail in the coffin.
+My discussions in internal forums clearly threatened leadership, as they probably felt called out.

 I don't blame them for not wanting to deal with the questions I was raising.
+It's possible that disagreeing with mandatory in-office days, [change in team names](./team-name) and advocating for pay transparency/equity etc. is what helped put the final nails in the coffin.

 Since I am not in a country with at-will employment and there was no issue with my performance, I feel that with the decision to announce layoffs, my detractors found an easy way to force me to leave.